Dee-McG/ChatToTheMat/README.md

 Implementation:

+A contact page will be implemented with a form to allow users to contact staff.
+The form should clearly display if submission was successful or failed to send.

+This will contain a drop down asking for the reason of contact.
+The options will be:
+* Breach of TOS
+* General Query
+* Technical Issue
+* Subscription Query

+Other fields will be:
+* Name (Username or Name)
+* Email
+* Comments

 User Story:

 > As a user, I want to be in control of my account information and have the option to update my personal information or delete my account.